 Fearing public scrutiny and the negative implications of a pandemic made me overly conservative.
 In general, it’s better to be conservative than aggressive when it comes to financial forecasting.
 However, not by this magnitude.

-I’ve always thought I wasn’t easily swayed by public opinion given my track record of telling the truth versus telling people what they want to hear.
+I’ve always thought I wasn’t easily swayed by public opinion.
+Given my track record of telling the truth versus telling people what they want to hear, the truth should win.
 But this gross miscalculation of passive income definitely shows I am still affected by what others think.

 My Taxes Are Going Up